OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/process_candle.md

 ---
 title: process_candle
-description: Learn how to use OpenBB's process_candle function to manipulate stock data into a candle style plot.
+description: "Learn how to use OpenBB's process_candle function to manipulate stock" data into a candle style plot.
 Particularly useful tool for financial analysis.
 keywords:
 - OpenBB stocks